JoeTonDev/blackjack/README.md

-A Blackjack game written in Python.
+A Blackjack card game written in Python.